mikrono/tModLoaderWiki_kr_ko/ModLoader.md

 Gets the instance of the Mod with the specified name.

+### public static string[] GetLoadedMods()

+Returns an array containing the names of all loaded mods.
+The array entries will be in the reverse order in which the mods were loaded.

 ### public static byte[] GetFileBytes(string name)

 Gets the byte representation of the file with the specified name.
 The name is in the format of "ModFolder/OtherFolders/FileNameWithExtension".
 Throws an ArgumentException if the file does not exist.